 The bonus with North Face gear is that it looks great too.
-So, even if the only expedition you have planned is to walk the dog after dark, a beanie from this legendary label will still be more than suitable.
+So, even if the only expedition you have planned is to walk the dog, a beanie from this legendary label will still be more than suitable.

 The Pennsylvania-based outerwear label kitted out Richard E. Byrd’s 1939 Antarctic expedition, as well as supplying clothing for the American Civil War.
-If you’re looking for warmth, quality and heritage, you’ll not find any better than this.
+If you’re looking for warmth, quality, and heritage, you’ll not find any better beanies for men than these.

 Swedish outdoors outfitter Fjallraven may be best known on these shores for its Kanken rucksacks, but back on its home turf and with outdoor enthusiasts the world over, its wider outerwear line is held in very high regard.